NOVOTEL | Concept

 The city of Munich used to be home to two of the most influential founders of abstract art – Paul Klee and Vasily Kandinsky?
 The masters studied together at the Munich Academy of Arts and reached the heyday of their work in this very city.

 Working on the renovation concept for a Novotel’s guest room, Sundukovy Sisters drew inspiration from art as well as history.
 The hotel is located on the former site of Munich-Riem Airport, so dynamic lines, forms and airplanes come together in an interior design that conveys an extraordinary mood.

-Design had to satisfy the rather high demands of business travelers, yet move slightly away from the standard idea of a business hotel towards more luxury and lounge feel.
+The design had to satisfy the rather high demands of business travellers, yet move slightly away from the standard idea of a business hotel towards a more luxury and lounge feel.

 One of the main mottos at S+S is that design should be unique and functional, meeting the needs of guests accustomed to a luxurious lifestyle.
 Combining artistry and functionality, modernity and history, Sundukovy Sisters created a vibrant, outstanding design that meets the objectives of the Novotel brand and breathes new life into an outdated interior.